 The CBRE study said companies looking to hire warehouse and distribution workers will, essentially, only have three options to consider in order to meet the staffing shortage: recruit staff from other industries, turn to automation to increase efficiency, or expand into new markets with larger, available workforces.

-Although many labor analysts have expressed concern that robots and automation could potentially lead to job losses, the CBRE study found that robots—particularly those deployed for use in warehouses and in autonomous trucks—could actually assist businesses that would otherwise be searching for laborers who simply are not available for work.
+Although many labor analysts have expressed concern that robots and automation could potentially lead to job losses, the CBRE study found that robots—particularly those deployed for use in warehouses and in autonomous trucks—could actually assist businesses that would otherwise be facing the labor challenge and searching for workers who simply are not available for work.

-In addition, the locations selected for new supply chain centers will also play a vital role in helping to mitigate the shortage of available workers; companies will have to consider ‘going where the workers are’, into markets that have above average unemployment levels.
+In addition, the locations selected for new supply chain centers will also play a vital role in helping to mitigate the shortage of available workers; companies will have to consider ‘going where the workers are’, into markets that have above average unemployment levels, in order to face the growing labor challenge.

 New Job Sites Emerge To Assist Ecommerce Meet Staffing Shortages

-Another method of meeting the staffing challenges faced by ecommerce companies is the emergence of ‘on-demand’ staffing websites.
+Another method of meeting the labor challenges faced by eCommerce companies is the emergence of ‘on-demand’ staffing websites.

 According to the Society For Human Resource Management (SHRM), sites such as Snag, Wonolo, and Shiftgig can assist businesses to fill job shifts, often on very short notice.